 CBHS providers must submit the Supportive Supervision Reporting Spreadsheet (located on the CBHS webpage) to HCA for clients not enrolled in a managed care plan.
 The spreadsheet is divided by tiers, and the provider adds clients to the appropriate tier level tab.
-Complete one row per client for each day supportive supervision is provided.
 Submit the Supportive Supervision Reporting Spreadsheet to: hca1915iservices@hca.wa.gov for payment.